peterpolidoro/ModularServer/examples/BoardLedController/README.md

 ```

 When a method executes successfully, the response will contain a
-"result" field.
+"result" property.
 In some cases the result may be null, but the method
 execution was still successful.
 When there is an error, there will not
-exist a "result" field, but there will exist an "error" field.
+exist a "result" property, but there will exist an "error" property.

 To get more information about a method, enter the method followed by
 a question mark ?